robbiew/goldmine/index.md

 # GoldMine Game Code List

 - I'm trying to make sure all games on gOLD mINE are fully registered.
+If you have a registered game you'd like to donate, please contact me.

 | DOOR NAME                             | GENRE                       | XTRN CODE| ADDED    |